AnisIslam/ema-john-client-with-auth-db-server/README.md

 - A MERN stack application.
 - Responsive for tablet, mobile and PC
-- User authorization Admin and User.
+- Admin and User functionalities
+- Product order and placement
-- Authentication (Google) added.
+- Authentication (Google and email) added.

 Used Technology: